betadots/hdm/PUPPET.md

 # Profile for HDM installation

-## Requirements:
+## Requirements

 - puppetlabs-docker Module
 - must be added to a node where Puppet code gets deployed
 - must have access to Puppet DB

 ## HDM on Puppet server